-Founded in 2004 by John Shinholser and Carol McDaid, The McShin Foundation is a nationally accredited authentic Recovery Community Organization (RCO) that operates a 15,000 square foot Recovery Community Center (RCC) in Richmond, Virginia.
-The McShin Foundation is one of five accredited RCO entities in the United States, and is accredited by the Council on Accreditation of Peer Recovery Support Services (CAPRSS).
+Founded in 2004 by John Shinholser and Carol McDaid, The McShin Foundation is a nationally accredited authentic Recovery Community Organization (RCO) that operates a 15,000-square foot Recovery Community Center (RCC) in Richmond, Virginia.
+The McShin Foundation is one of 25 accredited RCO entities in the United States accredited by the Council on Accreditation of Peer Recovery Support Services (CAPRSS).
 In addition, McShin is a member of the Association of Recovery Community Organizations (ARCO), and has its residences follow the National Association of Recovery Residences (NARR) guidelines.
-Our mission is to deliver a message of hope to recovering addicts and alcoholics and to facilitate their journey to a healthier life.
-In order to accomplish this mission, we combine peer support services with family education and political advocacy to reduce the stigma of addiction and spread the message of recovery.
+Our mission is to deliver a message of hope to recovering individuals with Substance Use Disorders and to facilitate their journey to a healthier life.
+In order to accomplish this mission, we combine peer support services with family education and political advocacy to reduce the stigma of Substance Use Disorders and spread the message of recovery.

-McShin is operated by a 22 person staff and directed by 12-member non-profit Board of Directors, creating a diverse but cohesive community of support.
-In addition, our six recovery residences are each managed by a house leader and assistant house leader, providing increased accountability and stability for our residential participants.
+The McShin Foundation is operated by a 25-person staff and directed by a non-profit Board of Directors, creating a diverse but cohesive community of support.
+In addition, each of our twelve recovery residences is managed by a house leader and assistant house leader, providing increased accountability and stability for our residential participants.
 These residences are all state and nationally certified recovery residences.
-Nearly all McShin staff members are in recovery, peer leaders and are certified recovery coaches through our NAADAC approved Recovery Coach Training Curriculum.
-McShin delivers a peer model of recovery supported by (as needed) River City Comprehensive Counseling Services as a clinical service provider and Clean Life Medical for medication-assisted detox and visits with an Addiction Physician and Psychiatrist.
+All McShin staff are in recovery, peer leaders and are certified recovery coaches through our NAADAC approved Recovery Coach Training Curriculum.
+Many staff have also completed the 72-hour Peer Recovery Specialist training through Virginia's Department of Behavioral Health Services and are Certified Peer Recovery Specialists(CPRS).
+McShin delivers a peer model of recovery supported by linkage to clinical services including detox, psychiatric evaluation, addiction consultations, individual therapy, and substance abuse counseling.

-Participants in the foundation's residential program are subject to scheduled and random drug screens, required to participate in a strenuous 60-hour week (7 day) program delivered by peers and staff.
+Participants in the foundation's residential program are subject to scheduled and random drug screens, required to participate in a 60-hour week (7 day) program delivered by peers, volunteers and staff.
 Group attendance includes participation in 12-step meetings as well as attending weekly non-denominational spiritual services.
+The group schedule additionally includes holistic approaches such as yoga, and art.
 Participants are required to participate in frequent social, advocacy and like-minded events, which often includes engaging in service work and community service.
 McShin recovery housing and programs serve many populations including reentry individuals from jails, prisons or institutions.
-The organization provides services recognized by the Richmond and Henrico areas judicial system as a proven successful alternative to incarceration for individuals in the court system due to non-violent drug related crimes.
+The organization provides services recognized by the Richmond and Henrico areas judicial system as a proven successful alternatives to incarceration for individuals in the court system due to non-violent drug related crimes.

 The McShin Foundation continuously works with advocacy groups and policy makers at the federal and state level, promoting policy on Substance Use Disorders (SUDs) and successful effective non-incarceration solutions for non-violent SUD offenders.
-Additionally The McShin Foundation has been instrumental in the passage of such House Bills as HB 1672 - Naloxone administration in cases of opiate overdose.